Aliases for TNIP2 Gene

 This gene encodes a protein which acts as an inhibitor of NFkappaB activation.
 The encoded protein is also involved in MAP/ERK signaling pathway in specific cell types.
 It may be involved in apoptosis of endothelial cells.
 Alternative splicing results in multiple transcript variants.
 A pseudogene related to this gene is located on the X chromosome.[provided by RefSeq, May 2014]

 GeneCards Summary for TNIP2 Gene

 TNIP2 (TNFAIP3 Interacting Protein 2) is a Protein Coding gene.
 Diseases associated with TNIP2 include Rabies.
-Among its related pathways are IL-1 signaling pathway and Cytokine Signaling in Immune system.
+Among its related pathways are Metabolism of proteins and Activated TLR4 signalling.
 Gene Ontology (GO) annotations related to this gene include protein kinase binding and polyubiquitin modification-dependent protein binding.
 An important paralog of this gene is TNIP1.

 Inhibits NF-kappa-B activation by blocking the interaction of RIPK1 with its downstream effector NEMO/IKBKG.
 Forms a ternary complex with NFKB1 and MAP3K8 but appears to function upstream of MAP3K8 in the TLR4 signaling pathway that regulates MAP3K8 activation.
 Involved in activation of the MEK/ERK signaling pathway during innate immune response; this function seems to be stimulus- and cell type specific.
 Required for stability of MAP3K8.
 Involved in regulation of apoptosis in endothelial cells; promotes TEK agonist-stimulated endothelial survival.
 May act as transcriptional coactivator when translocated to the nucleus.
 Enhances CHUK-mediated NF-kappa-B activation involving NF-kappa-B p50-p65 and p50-c-Rel complexes.